8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220215/content.md

 - 21.5 percent alternatives.
 - 5 percent cash.

 The problem is I’m not aware of an [.Exchange Traded Fund](ETF) that would be correlated directly with cash.
 A money market fund might do it and I’m considering short-term treasury bonds.
-According to [Portfolio Visualizer](https://www.portfoliovisualizer.com/asset-correlations) correlations, short-term treasuries have a 0.3 correlation with cash and the money market ETF I tried was around 0.66.
+According to [Portfolio Visualizer](https://www.portfoliovisualizer.com/asset-correlations) correlations, short-term treasuries have a 0.3 correlation with cash and a money market ETF I found was around 0.66.
+While tgeyre both positively correlated, neither is a 1.

-The correlation is 0.33 with cash, so, it’s at least positively correlated.
-I did look at a money market ETF as well, and while it’s a higher correlation, it’s not the 1 I was hoping for; basically twice the correlation of the short-term treasuries.

 ## FI experiments